 Are you buying a used truck in Marietta, GA?
 There are a few key things to consider before making your purchase.
-The experts at Steve Rayman Chevrolet care about your well-being.
-We want to ensure that you're always putting your best foot forward.
-Making a car purchase is a lengthy commitment.
-We want to help you get the most out of your model.
-Together, we are going to lay out the main things that Atlanta drivers should focus on when they're looking to purchase a pre-owned pickup truck!
+The experts at Steve Rayman Chevrolet want to ensure that you're always putting your best foot forward.
+Making a car purchase is a lengthy commitment and we want to help you get the most out of your next purchase.
+Together, we are going to lay out the main things that Atlanta drivers should focus on when they're looking to purchase a pre-owned pickup truck.

 You also want to ensure that your model is running correctly when you purchase it.
 Every car owner's worst nightmare is purchasing a lemon.
 Ensure that your used truck is working well with a 12 point inspection checklist!
 Follow these instructions, and you should be just fine:

 Make sure that you do a walk-around in a well-lit area.
 Visiting the truck during the day is essential.
 You want to check for defects.